 Information about the dynamic loading of a steel structure is important for its static design as well as for an assessment of its fatigue life.
 In the case of a hydraulic static-pile-pressing machine, these loads are mainly caused by vibrations and load sway, which occurs as a result of the slewing motion of the boom around the vertical axis and from the radial movement of the load’s suspension point.
-This paper presents a study of the dynamics of a hydraulic static-pile-pressing machine during the process of lifting and slewing a pile using a mounted crane.
-A six-degree-of-freedom non-linear spatial-dynamic model is employed and a non-linear mathematical model of the machine was formulated.
-To confirm the mathematical model, a comparison between the measured results and simulation results using the mathematical model shows that the mathematical model is reliable.
-These results can be used to optimise machine design based on calculations of its dynamics, fatigue, life expectancy and stability from a dynamic point of view.
+This paper presents the study of the dynamics of a hydraulic static-pile-pressing machine during the process of lifting and slewing a pile using a mounted crane.
+A six-degree-of-freedom non-linear spatial-dynamic model is employed and a non-linear mathematical model of the machine is formulated.
+To confirm the mathematical model, the comparison between the measured results and simulation results using the mathematical model shows that the mathematical model is reliable.
+These results can be used to optimize the machine design based on calculations of its dynamics, fatigue, life expectancy and stability from a dynamic point of view.